 The minimum required contributions (both primary and secondary) payable by each employer are set out in the Rates and Adjustments Certificate.
 Each employer must pay the percentage rate or monetary amount specified in the certificate, whilst the frequency of payment is prescribed by the Local Government Pension Scheme Regulations 2013.

-The principal financial assumptions of the 2019 valuation report which informed the contributions payable from 1 April 2020 to 31 March 2023 were as follows:
+The principal 2019 valuation report assumptions which informed the contributions payable from 1 April 2020 were: